 Sandy Jones, executive director of the parole commission, told the Statesman in an email Friday that the reason it took so long to release Diaz was because “it took that long to find him a suitable residence and arrange for his disability benefits.”
 She said those requirements are common if an offender has clear disabilities and no reasonable family support.

-Diaz, since July, has lived at CTM Assisted Living, also called the Hancock House, a small assisted living facility at 1322 Hancock Drive in Boise, a state correctional spokesman confirmed.
+Diaz, since July, has lived at CTM Assisted Living, also called the Hancock House, a small assisted living facility in Boise, a state correctional spokesman confirmed.
 The facility is only a few blocks away from where the stabbing incident occurred at the victim’s house.

 Assistant Manager Mitch Blanton said the facility houses nine residents, all of whom need mental health care.
 He said the facility did not have any major prior incidents with Diaz, and that Diaz was quiet and interacted well with those at the home.